ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 Now, let's see how we can use the Monte Carlo method to find the value of definite integrals of continuous functions in a specified range.
 This method is particularly useful for higher-dimensional integrals, due to its convergence properties.

-Just as a reminder, if $f: [a,b] \rightarrow \mathbb{R}$ is a continuous function, then the quantity $$S = \int_a^b f(x)dx,$$ represents the area of the region between the graph of $f$ and the $x-$axis.
+Just as a reminder, if $f: [a,b] \rightarrow \mathbb{R}$ is a continuous function, then the quantity $$S = \int_a^b f(x)dx,$$ represents the net signed area of the region between the graph of $f$ and the $x-$axis.

 <div style="text-align:center"><img src="/img/posts/montecarlo/integralarea.png" style="width: 30%; margin: 2%"></div>

-One important feature of this property is that this area has a sign, having negative values if the region is below the $x-$axis.

 There are some ways to approximate this area, such as Newton-Cotes rules, trapezoidal rule, and Simpson's rule.
 However, one clever way to numerically integrate continuous functions is using the formula  $$S \approx \frac{b-a}{n}\sum_{i=1}^n f(a + (b-a)U_i),$$ where $U_i \sim \mathcal{U}(0,1)$, i.e. the $U_i$ are uniformly distributed in $[0,1]$ (feel free to try different probability distributions and compare the results).
 The Monte Carlo integration is